TomVer99/FHICT-typst-template/README.md

 ## Helpful Links / Resources

 - The [Typst Documentation](https://typst.app/docs/) is a great resource for learning how to use Typst.
+- The bibliography file is written in [BibTeX](http://www.bibtex.org/Format/).
+You can use [BibTeX Editor](https://truben.no/latex/bibtex/) to easily create and edit your bibliography.

 ## Contributing